Log-Harnack inequality for reflected SPDEs driven by multiplicative noises and its applications: Introduction

-Based on the researches of \cite{DoPa-93} and \cite{XuZh-09}, let us formulate the existence and uniqueness of the solution of \eqref{spde-1.1} under the following assumptions on $b$ and $\sigma$. \\ {\bf A1)} $b: \R \to \R$ is globally Lipschitz continuous, that is, there exists a constant $L_b>0$ such that for any $u, v\in \R$
+Based on \cite{DoPa-93}, let us formulate the existence and uniqueness of the solution of \eqref{spde-1.1} under the following assumptions on $b$ and $\sigma$. \\ {\bf A1)} $b: \R \to \R$ is globally Lipschitz continuous, that is, there exists a constant $L_b>0$ such that for any $u, v\in \R$

 {\bf A2)} $\sigma: \R \to \R$ is globally Lipschitz continuous, that is, there exists a constant $L_\sigma>0$ such that for any $u, v\in \R$

 To clarify the relations between our results and the Lipschitz constants of $b$ and $\sigma$ as below, we described the above assumptions separately.